Sunday, September 8, 2024

 Heavy Metal Poster

 Oddly enough a world within which he has gained a good deal of fame is in Heavy Metal music.
 Images from his stories appear on their posters and album covers.
 Considering his proud identification as a well behaved and well-dressed product of New England gentry his resurrection by head bangers is nothing short of bizarre.
-If you see the heavy metal crowd as wishing to tap into the formless hell that a character like Cthulhu embodies or rather disembodies than it all makes more sense.
+If you see the heavy metal crowd as wishing to tap into the formless hell that a character like Cthulhu embodies or rather disembodies then it all makes more sense.
 Their music’s goal is to terrify the audience.
 Lovecraft’s writing attempts the same with a repetitive incantation of adjectives that tries to give a shape to a rather shapeless identity.

 Heavy Metal Poster

 Finally I found that Lovecraft’s writing might explain a period of my work that I produced in the late 90’s into the first millennia.
 It got a lot of sympathetic coverage by the Boston Press especially numerous reviews by Cate McQuaid from the late 90’s in Provincetown into the first decade of the millennia in Boston where she seemed to understand why I was using three dimensional strokes and pushing beyond the limits of flatness.
 That sympathy came to an end in 2013 at a show at the Bromfield Gallery that were much more obviously aggressive.
 She just said it all looked the same.
 Yet, before dismissing them she did notice something about the strokes that I only noticed recently in her review: ”Some of the strokes looked like sliding snails leaving their glistening tracks”.
-Displeasing and in contradiction to her statement that it all looked the same.
+Displeasing but in contradiction to her statement, it all looked the same.
 This organic reference is the direction I wanted to work to take.
 Also, I wanted the meaning of the painting to be embodied in each mark.
 Is this the first hint of the effect of Cthulhu?
 Ms McQuaid is not a head banging metal head obviously and would not take a conceptual leap with me to the next level I should say “Down” not up.

 Mulch